Alejogb1/job-board/blog-data/how-to-create-a-shap-summaryplot-for-selected-features.md

 id: "how-to-create-a-shap-summaryplot-for-selected-features"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've spent a considerable amount of time elbow-deep in model interpretability, and the ability to focus a shap summary plot on specific features is, honestly, incredibly useful.
 Back in my days working on predictive maintenance models, we had a situation where the sheer volume of sensor data overwhelmed any attempts at focused analysis.
 We needed to zoom in, so to speak, and filter out the noise.
 That's where targeted shap summary plots became essential.
 It's not just about making pretty pictures, it's about extracting meaningful insights and action points from complex data.

 The standard `shap.summary_plot` will display all features that contribute to a model's prediction, ranked by average absolute SHAP value.
 This can be overwhelming if your model incorporates hundreds or even thousands of features.
 Focusing on selected features allows for a much clearer and more insightful visual representation.
 We achieve this by manipulating the shap values and feature names directly, before plotting, rather than relying on a specific built-in functionality to filter the plot (though I wish there was one).
 Let me show you how it's done.